Introduction

 Dead Loads

-These static forces remain constant over time, including the weight of the structure itself and any permanent fixtures.
+These are constant forces that don’t change over time, like the weight of the structure itself and any permanent fixtures.

 -